jupyter-naas/data-product-framework/outputs/README.md

-# outputs
+# Outputs
-Any data that would be exposed outside of naas platform (assets feature)"
+Any data that would be exposed outside of naas platform (assets feature).